Mauritanian leader flown to France after shooting

 "It was a unit of the Mauritanian army, a mobile control unit.
 They weren't aware of his passage," Foreign Minister Hamadi Ould Hamadi told Reuters on Sunday.

-The streets of the capital were initially deserted as rumors spread of a military coup or of an assassination attempt against the president by Islamic militants.
+The streets of the capital were initially deserted as rumours spread of a military coup or of an assassination attempt against the president by Islamic militants.

 But as reports of the incident spread, hundreds of residents converged on the military hospital where Abdel Aziz was being treated to show their support for the president.